mohd-osama-47/virtual-lab/README.md

 ![prototype sample image](./media/SamplePic.png)

-Basic prototype to showcase what can be achieved with Kivy in the context of virtual labs and experiements.
+Prototype to showcase what can be achieved with Kivy in the context of virtual labs and experiements.
 Initial developments were done in an Ubuntu 20.04 installation, but Kivy is cross platform so installations in windows or any other OS should be similar
 <p align="right">(<a href="#readme-top">back to top</a>)</p>